 Red stickers mark items that need continued supervision, and can only be used by or with a certified person.

 The AC will openly display summaries of what is needed for use of orange sticker items and activities, and for certification for red sticker items or activities.

-When a member feels that they are ready and able to use a red sticker item or activity unsupervised, they put in a written request to the AC.
+When a member feels that they are ready and able to use a red sticker item or activity unsupervised, they put in a request to the AC.
 The AC reviews the request, discusses with the applicant, consults with any other people certified to use and/or supervise that item or activity, and together they decide whether to note certification, or what further needs to happen before certification can be noted.

 The discussion will include an investigation of what the member plans to do with the item, and what makes them feel ready to use it alone/ supervise others in using it.

 - Certification for the member to responsibly use the red sticker item without supervision.

 - Certification for the member to supervise other not-yet-certified members using the item.